EmphaSIze March 2026: Celebrating Neurodiversity

 lady and girl playing.
 Title reads EmphaSIze October 2024: Sensory Informed Practices

-It’s Neurodiversity Celebration Week next week – so in this issue of EmphaSIze we've put together useful articles, research, books, and product ideas to help better inform ourselves about neurodiversity so that we can put into practice actions to be more inclusive in our settings when working with clients.
+In this issue we've put together useful articles, research, books, and product ideas to help better inform ourselves about neurodiversity so that we can put into practice actions to be more inclusive in our settings when working with clients.

 Also if you’re looking to take the next step in your sensory training journey, applications for Module A of our Postgraduate Pathway are still open until 5pm on Friday 20th March.
 And if you identify as neurodivergent and want to find out what support you can expect if starting your postgraduate journey with us, read the article below ‘How We Help Neurodivergent and Disabled Postgraduate Students Thrive’ to find out more!